WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiCompatibility.md

 - Ledger Nano X
 - Trezor Model T

-<sup><sup>1*</sup> The device by default asks for a "Pairing code", currently, there is no such function in WW.
-Therefore, either disable the feature or unlock it with BitBoxApp or hwi-qt before using the program.</sup>
+<sup><sup>1*</sup> The device by default asks for a "Pairing code", currently, there is no such function in Wasabi.
+Therefore, either disable the feature or unlock the device with BitBoxApp or hwi-qt before using it with Wasabi.</sup>

 # Officially Supported Architectures